Achy Breaky Heart: Notable covers and parodies

+Usage in sports

-Supporters of many UK football clubs have used chants based on the tune of the song, including West Ham United (about Dimitri Payet), Arsenal F.C. (about Mesut Özil), Newcastle United F.C., Cardiff City F.C. (about Malky Mackay), Celtic F.C. and Manchester United F.C. (about Park Ji-sung).
+Supporters of many UK football clubs have used chants based on the tune of the song, including West Ham United (about Dimitri Payet), Arsenal F.C. (about Mesut Özil), Aston Villa F.C. (about John McGinn), Newcastle United F.C., Tottenham Hotspur (about Dele Alli), Cardiff City F.C. (about Malky Mackay), Celtic F.C., Manchester United F.C. (about Park Ji-sung), and Wrexham A.F.C. (about Paul Mullin).
 It has also been adapted as "Don't Take Me Home", which has been sung by the supporters of several national football teams, including England, Wales, the Republic of Ireland and Sweden.
-The chant was particularly associated with Wales' run to the semi-finals of UEFA Euro 2016, and lent its name to Don't Take Me Home, a documentary film about the team's performances at that tournament.
+The chant was particularly associated with Wales's run to the semi-finals of UEFA Euro 2016, and lent its name to Don't Take Me Home, a documentary film about the team's performances at that tournament.